SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 #### JSON values

 - `title`: The title of the extension in the App Catalog.
 - `location`: Used to specify the extension type.
-If its used to create commands, then where the command would be displayed; otherwise this should be set to ClientSideExtension.ApplicationCustomizer.
+If it's used to create commands, then where the command would be displayed; otherwise this should be set to ClientSideExtension.ApplicationCustomizer.
 - `clientSideComponentId`: The identifier (GUID) of the extension in the App Catalog.
 This property value can be found in the manifest.json file or in the elements.xml file.
 - `clientSideComponentProperties`: An optional parameter, which can be used to provide properties for the extension instance.
-- `registrationId`: An optional parameter, which indicates the type of the list the extension is associated to (if its a list extension).
+- `registrationId`: An optional parameter, which indicates the type of the list the extension is associated to (if it's a list extension).
 - `registrationType`: An optional parameter, which should be specified if the extension is associated with a list.
 - `scope`: Indicates whether the extension is associated with a `Web` or a `Site`.